-Neighbor: Alleged torture victims 'froze' when I talked to them
+Neighbor says Turpin children seemed 'terrified' when she tried to talk to them

 Authorities arrested the couple that day on torture and child endangerment charges.
 The victims range in age from 2 to 29.

-The suspects are being held in the Robert Presley Detention Center on $9 million bail, the sheriff's department said Monday.
+The suspects are being held in the Robert Presley Detention Center, each on $9 million bail, the sheriff's department said Monday.
+The couple is scheduled to appear in court on Thursday, according to online records.

 One neighbor told CNN affiliate KABC that she saw the parents being arrested early Sunday.
 The children were taken from the home in their pajamas, she said.

-"They were very, very pale-skinned, almost like they've never seen the sun," the neighbor, who did not wish to be identified, said.
+"They were very, very pale-skinned, almost like they've never seen the sun," said the neighbor, who did not wish to be identified.

 "And it was mostly girls ... kind of small-framed," the neighbor said.